Investigators & Research Teams

 For more information on how OCREB works, download the OCREB Overview [November 28, 2017].

 Applications to OCREB must be prepared and submitted in CTO Stream – CTO’s online submission system – using the CTO Stream clinical trial application forms.
 For information about CTO Stream, go to www.ctontario.ca/streamlined-research-ethics-review-system/cto-stream/cto-stream-overview/.
 For questions related to CTO Stream, contact CTO Support at 1-877-715-2700 or firstname.lastname@example.org.

 NOTE.
 All OCREB requirements as found in its policies, procedures and consent form templates remain in effect.

 OCREB Consent Form Templates

-These OCREB templates are mandated for all studies submitted to OCREB.
-The use of common consent forms facilitates consistency in the written materials given to participants, assists with the REB review process, establishes an excellent use of ethics resources through the collaborative process and reduces duplication of efforts.
-OCREB also collaborated with its participating Ontario centres in the development of the templates.
-Thus, if the approved provincial ICF follows the OCREB template, the participating centres will adopt it with minimal to no changes.
+The use of common consent forms promotes consistency in the written materials given to participants, assists with the REB review process, establishes an excellent use of ethics resources through the collaborative process, and reduces duplication of efforts.
+The OCREB templates are mandated for all studies submitted to OCREB.

-OCREB attempts to keep sponsors and CROs apprised of ICF template changes, to ensure that there is support for and compliance with the use of the templates.
-In the spirit of collaboration and in recognition of global responsibilities, OCREB is willing to negotiate with sponsors for sponsor-specific consent form language.
-If a sponsor or CRO is unwilling to follow the OCREB template, please contact Alison van Nie, Research Ethics Officer (QA/Compliance).
+OCREB attempts to keep sponsors and CROs apprised of consent form template changes, to ensure that there is support for and compliance with the use of the templates.
+In the spirit of collaboration and in recognition of global responsibilities, OCREB is willing to negotiate with sponsors for sponsor-specific consent form language, as applicable.
+If a sponsor or CRO is unwilling to follow the OCREB template, please contact the OCREB Research Ethics Officer (QA/Compliance).